COLOMBIA: La Candela Viva - Totó La Momposina

 Momposina herself is the fourth generation of her family involved with music and on the recording of La Candela Viva she was joined by her daughters Angélica María and Eurídice on backing vocals as the Momposina family continue spreading the joy of their musical tradition.
 Though the album isn’t just purely stripped back cumbia, at points it serves as a wonderful artefact of how the genre would have sounded in the early 19th century on some tracks.
 Songs like the marvellous opener Dos de Febrero, Mapale and the title-track La Candela Viva simply rely on Momposina’s impassioned a capella vocals brought to life by the percussive rhythms.
 The party beat, particularly on the title-track, makes me want to dance in spite of its minimalist instrumentation.
 Legendary producer Phil Ramone describes his job on a video on YouTube as “getting the drums to talk” - he certainly achieves that here.

 Ultimately, this is both a very enjoyable album but also an excellent taste of unadulterated cumbia music whose rhythms and lyrics tell the unique story of Colombia’s Carribean coastline.
-It serves a great purpose to remind us where so much great Latin music has its roots in, whilst also honouring cumbia’s specifically Spanish, indigenous Indian and African history.
+It serves a fantastic purpose in reminding us where the roots of so much great Latin music can be found, whilst also honouring cumbia’s specifically Spanish, indigenous Indian and African history.
 Without wishing to give away any spoilers, I would implore any world music fans to read the incredible anecdote of how Momposina came into contact with Real World Records to make this album possible in Thomas Brooman’s My Festival Romance.